-A locally-hosted website is stored on your own machine, while an externally-hosted site is stored on a provider’s server.
+A locally-hosted website is stored on your own machine – own server (this is also called self-hosting), while an externally-hosted site is stored on a provider’s server.

 If you already know how you need to host your website, you can jump to more in-depth information now:

-While you may wish to forgo external hosting to save money, local hosting isn’t typically powerful enough for even a small website.
+While you may wish to forgo external hosting to save money, hosting your own website locally isn’t typically powerful enough for even a small business website.
 Your users will experience extremely slow loading times, and your own resources will likely be stretched thin.

 Local and external hosting are often used in conjunction.
 However, if you just need a private site for development, you may only require local hosting.
-Likewise, if your website is very small and simple, you can often go without a staging site and only use external hosting.
+Likewise, if a website is very small and simple, website owners can often go without a staging site and only use external hosting.

 How to host a website on the web (5 key considerations)

 When hosting a website on the web, everything boils down to one significant decision: which provider to choose.
-Below, we’ve outlined five primary aspects to consider when making this choice.
+Below, we’ve outlined five primary aspects to consider when making a choice of web hosting service.

 For WordPress users, there are five main types of hosting to consider:

 Each has its pros and cons.
+There isn’t one “best web hosting,” everything depends on the needs of your website.
 Very small sites can often do just fine on a shared hosting plan.
-However, the other types will give your site plenty of room to grow, and likely provide better performance and more uptime.
+However, the other types will give your site plenty of room to grow, and likely provide better performance, especially in times of traffic spikes and more uptime.

 A WordPress-specific hosting plan can be very useful since it takes some of the work of maintaining your site off your hands.
 It also usually provides tools or services you would need for your WordPress site anyway, saving you from having to make additional purchases.